 According to statistics, the estimated number of people living with diabetes is almost thirty million.
-The prediction for this number is that by 2020 almost half of the entire U.S is going to have people struggling with diabetes.
+The prediction for this number is that by 2020 almost half of the entire U.S. is going to have people struggling with diabetes.

 Since fruits are sweet the common misconception is that people living with diabetes can’t eat them.

-While some fruits are not so recommended for people living with diabetes, and to help you out with that, we’ve compiled a list of fruits you can enjoy and feel completely free to do so.
+While some fruits are not so recommended for people living with diabetes, and to help you out with that, we’ve compiled a list of fruits people can enjoy and feel completely free to do so.

 Glycemic index: 30-50

-Don’t forget: One small to average size apple per day is enough.
+Don’t forget One small to average-size apple per day is enough.

 Cherries are of incredible use for diabetics since their glycemic index is only 22.
 They’re packing folate, fibers, iron, potassium, vitamin C, antioxidants, etc.

-You can eat them either dried, frozen, canned, or fresh.
+We can eat them either dried, frozen, canned, or fresh.
 Half a cup a day is just enough.

-Black plums are good for you because they actually control the digestion of carbs, which slows down the problems with elevated levels.
+Black plums are good for you because they control the digestion of carbs, which slows down the problems with elevated levels.
 It’s also famous for urination and thirst problems.

 Nutritionists advise half a cup of black plums.